bmaddick/stratbot/stratbot/SETUP.md

-# Setting up the Cracker Barrel Strategy Bot
+# Setting up the Pathfinder

-This document provides instructions for setting up the environment variables required for the Cracker Barrel Strategy Bot to connect to the OpenAI Assistant.
+This document provides instructions for setting up the environment variables required for the Pathfinder to connect to the OpenAI Assistant.

 ## Environment Variables